What differentiates Japanese culture from the West?

 Having a hard life means you still have ikigai.
 These life challenges, we make meaning of them, then we get a sense of what it means to fight for or care about something.
 Our challenges can be very meaningful in that we could discover who we really are.
 If we're lucky, we do find a sense that life is worth living. - Nicholas Kemp

-When asked if the concept of ikigai can be an answer to the hard lifestyle, Saori says that she thinks it can be one of the solutions for the problem; having a reason for being can be an answer to living a hard life because it means that people’s lives are worth living.
-Nick agrees, stating that having a hard life means people can still possess ikigai because life’s challenges could be also a tool for people to discover who they really are, and help them find a sense that life is worth living.
+Saori believes that ikigai can be one of the solutions for this problem.
+Having a reason for being can be an answer to living a hard life because it means that people’s lives are worth living.
+Having a hard life means people can still possess ikigai because life’s challenges could be also a tool for people to discover who they really are, and help them find a sense that life is worth living.

 The Ikigai Venn Diagram

-Saori shares instances where she encountered the Ikigai Venn diagram.
-First was when she attended a women's board about professional development, where the speaker shared some frameworks that they found helpful, and one of them is the Ikigai Venn Diagram.
-The second time was when her best friend, after conducting a purpose program, came to her and asked her about the ikigai framework; and the third time was when she was listening to a podcast about professional development and they were talking about the Ikigai Venn diagram.
-Saori’s initial reaction was that she was shocked by how they define the concept of ikigai; it was disappointing for her knowing how wonderful the concept is, and defining it using a framework won’t do it any justice; although she was saddened by how the Western defines ikigai, she was somewhat pleased that they take interest with the concept because, for her, it just shows that they are looking for ways to live a meaningful life.
+She was shocked by how they define the concept of ikigai.
+It was disappointing for her knowing how wonderful the concept is, and defining it using a framework won’t do it any justice.
+Although saddened by how the Western defines ikigai, she was somewhat pleased that they take interest with the concept because, for her, it just shows that they are looking for ways to live a meaningful life.
 Nonetheless, she thinks that ikigai is not something to be defined in a diagram, it’s much more than that.

 Definition of ikigai